wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to <a href="mailto:brifreytag@gmail.com">brifreytag_at_gmail.com</a> or get ahold of me via twitter at <a href="http://www.twitter.com/brianfreytag">@brianfreytag</a>

 == Changelog ==
+= 2.2.1 =

+* I broke the description when I uploaded 2.2.
+Sorry about the second quick update.

 = 2.2 =

 * Added support for Skype, Blogger, Wordpress.com and Yelp